AutoReiv/kuberus/README.md

-# K-RBAC

-Transform Your Kubernetes Management with K-RBAC!
+# K-RBAC: Simplify Your Kubernetes RBAC Management

-## Overview

 K-RBAC is the ultimate tool for managing your Kubernetes cluster's security with ease and precision.
-It offers an intuitive interface that simplifies the complex world of roles, bindings, and permissions, making it ideal for both seasoned Kubernetes admins and newcomers alike.
+It offers an intuitive interface that simplifies the complex world of Kubernetes RBAC making it ideal for both seasoned Kubernetes admins and newcomers alike.

 ## Features